Followers

 General John Campbell

-A year later, Spanish forces under Galvez captured New Providence in the Bahamas, a telling blow to the British.
-Galvez quickly set to planning a move on Jamaica, Britain's prize possession.
-But peace negotiations ended things before he could act.
-Gálvez played a role in developing the terms of the peace treaty.
-The Continental Congress praised Galvez for his aid during the conflict.
-The pressure placed on Britain by France and Spain, especially the gulf losses and the threats to the West Indies, were both factors in Britain seeking peace terms.
-Bernardo de Galvez played no small role in providing that pressure.
+A year later, Spanish forces under Galvez captured New Providence in the Bahamas, a significant blow to the British.
+Galvez quickly began planning a move on Jamaica, Britain's prized possession.
+However, peace negotiations prevented him from taking action.
+Gálvez contributed to shaping the terms of the peace treaty.
+The Continental Congress praised Galvez for his support during the conflict.
+The pressure from France and Spain—especially the losses in the Gulf and threats to the West Indies—helped push Britain toward peace.
+Bernardo de Galvez played a significant role in applying that pressure.

 Spanish troops storm Pensacola